mesutgdk/Clima/README.md

 #  Clima

 I have made a beautiful, dark-mode enabled weather app.
-You'll be able to check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.
+You are able to check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.

 ## The Goal